• Skip to primary navigation

 Notes

-• You can add protein to the salad and turn it into a main-dish salad.
+• You can add protein such as chicken or shrimp to turn this salad into a main-dish salad.

 • This is such a pretty salad.
 I like to bring it to the table nicely arranged on a platter, and only then do I mix it and divide it between the diners.

-• As with all salad greens, once the salad is ready and you've added the dressing, I don't recommend keeping its leftovers.
+• As with all salad greens, once the salad is ready and you've added the dressing, I don't recommend keeping its leftovers, as the leaves will wilt.
 You should only make as much as you can finish right away.

 Nutrition per Serving